Cover Letters and Literary CVs

 • Professional Development

-• List any recent literary conferences, presentations, workshops, seminars, and retreats you’ve presented at or attended (please make the distinction)
+• List any recent literary conferences, festivals, presentations, workshops, seminars, and retreats you’ve presented at or attended (please make the distinction)

 • Readings